afbat/afbat.github.io/content/about.md

         Hiya!
 My name is Ava Francesca and I'm an <a href="https://comartsci.msu.edu/our-people/ava-francesca-battocchio">Information and Media</a> PhD Candidate and University Enrichment Fellow in the <a href="https://comartsci.msu.edu/departments/advertising-public-relations">Department of Advertising and Public Relations</a> at Michigan State University. <br>I am under the advisement of Dr. <a href="https://comartsci.msu.edu/our-people/kjerstin-thorson">Kjerstin Thorson</a>.
         <br>
         <h3>Research Interests</h3>
         My work focuses on how residents in rural, remote, and post-industrial North American communities learn about public issues amidst changing technology, digital access disparities, and declining local news.
-This includes how critical information is produced and circulated by non-news actors, like non-profits, local governments, and municipal services.
-My research highlights the role of place identity in critical information access and dissemination, particularly in the northern Great Lakes region. <br>
+This includes how critical information is produced and circulated by non-news actors, like non-profits, local governments, and municipal services. <br><br> My research highlights the role of place identity in critical information access and dissemination, particularly in the northern Great Lakes region. <br><br>
         I love mixing ethnographic and computational methods to tackle these questions.
     </div>
 </div>